alfaindomart/MS-To-Do-Clone/pseudo.md

 Microsoft Todo features:
-    - has my day, important, all projects, completed, Tasks
+DONE    - has my day, important, all projects, completed, Tasks
     - Projects:
         -add new projects
         - name project title
         - each project has its own separate todo
         - change theme of project
         - share, print, email, delete project
-        - primary projects can't be deleted
+DONE    - primary projects can't be deleted
         - all todo in project can be moved to other projects
     - Sidebar:
         - can drag drop sort projects (excluding primary projects)